Gamer069/funcdoodle/README.md

 # FuncDoodle

 ## building
-To build, run build.sh or build.bat depending on your OS, after that if everything worked correctly, the built exec should be in bin/.
+To build, run build.sh or build.bat depending on your OS, after that if everything worked correctly, the built exec should be in bin/. (for build.sh, usage is shown if ran with no arguments)
 BTW for unix a zsh completion script is available:
 ```sh
 source completion.zsh